RNA substructure as a random matrix ensemble: Application

-However, we choose another way and allow the number of chords per stem to fluctuate so that the system is analogous to the grand canonical ensemble rather than the canonical one.
-We may evaluate the average number of stems by introducing a certain weight (fugacity) in creating stems.
-If we put the fugacity as $e^{\mu }$ with $\mu$ playing the role of the chemical potential, one finds \be F(u\, e^{\mu},x,y,z) =G\Big(x,y,\frac{ u\, z \, e^{\mu}}{1+ u\, z \,e^{\mu}-z}\Big) \ee which is equivalent to replace $\Omega_{k,\ell}$ with $e^{\mu k}\Omega_{k,\ell} $.
-We expect $\frac{\partial}{\partial k} \left(e^{\mu k}\Omega_{k,\ell}\right) \big|_{k=k_0}=0$ at the average value of $k=k_0$ which determines the fugacity.
-Depending on the value of $\mu$, one finds the peak value $k_0$ of $\Omega_{k,\ell} $ shifted (orange triangle or red circle marks in Fig.\ref{fig:omega}).
+On the other hand, however, one may consider another way that allows short stems, but with a certain weight reflecting their instability.
+The weight can be imposed on the number of stems $k$ since the length of each stem decreases as $k$ increases for given $\ell$.
+We introduce $e^{\mu }$ as the weight and put it in the generating function as \be F(u\, e^{\mu},x,y,z) =G\Big(x,y,\frac{ u\, z \, e^{\mu}}{1+ u\, z \,e^{\mu}-z}\Big) \ee which is equivalent to replacing $\Omega_{k,\ell}$ with $e^{\mu k}\Omega_{k,\ell} $.
+One may find the system analogous to the grand canonical ensemble.
+The weight is the fugacity with $\mu$ playing the role of the chemical potential related to creating stems.
+Regarding $\log \Omega_{k,\ell} $ as entropy, one has $\mu = - \frac{\partial }{\partial k}\log \Omega_{k,\ell}$ at the maximum.
+Depending on the value of $\mu$, one finds the peak value $k_0$ of $\Omega_{k,\ell} $ shifted (triangle or circle marks in Fig.\ref{fig:omega}).
 The database \cite{rnadata} shows that RNA molecules tend to have the average stack length per stem in the range from 2 to 10, mostly near $4$ independent of $\ell$.
 Referring to this, one may require $k_0/\ell$ to be in the range from 1/5 to 1/3 and finds $\mu$, linearly fitted as (Fig.\ref{fig:mu}) \be \mu(k_0)\simeq -4.7+5.0\, k_0/\ell \ee whose number is only slightly changed as $\ell$ varies.